markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.md

 end
 ```

-Anyway, you can use `unscoped` option, if you prefer.
+Anyway, you can still use `unscoped` option, if you prefer.

 ### Contributing